quantum2code/talk2me/README.md

   Use your microphone to capture audio directly from your mobile device or browser.

 - ✍️ **Accurate Transcription**
-  Audio is transcribed using OpenAI’s Whisper API for highly accurate, multilingual speech-to-text conversion.
+  Audio is transcribed using Whisper API for highly accurate, multilingual speech-to-text conversion.

 - 🤖 **Smart Feedback**
   - Grammar corrections